Urobobros/SBEMU/README.md

  * OPL3 FM via [DOSBox' OPL3 FM implementation](https://www.dosbox.com/)
  * OPL3 passthrough to Hardware FM if it's present on the PCI sound card.
  * MPU401 UART emulation, or passthrough to PCI sound card if supported.
+ * Basic Windows Sound System emulation with a configuration register and AD1848 codec registers.
+IRQ and DMA lines are selectable.

 ## Requirements